A Place Where One Lies, Digital Still, 2020

 Alice has been assistant curator of Ceredigion Museum based in Aberystwyth for eleven years.
 For the last two years Alice has worked with Age Cymru on their flagship cARTrefu project as an artist in care homes.
 This resulted in the exhibition The Place Where One Lies at Aberystwyth Art Centre.
 Alice worked as Creative Agent for the Lead Creative Schools Arts Council Wales project from 2014-2019.
 She graduated in Visual Performance at Dartington College of Arts, and completed an MA in Art Museum and Gallery Studies from Newcastle.
 Since then she founded Blaengar - an emerging arts organisation focused on site-specific works and creative events in the public realm.

-The artist was in the following exhibition: g39 Fellowship THREE Links :www.alicebriggs.co.uk
+The artist was in the following exhibitions: g39 Fellowship THREE Soft split the Stone Links :www.alicebriggs.co.uk